intel/ai-containers/pytorch/README.md

 #### Setup and Run IPEX Multi-Node Container

+> [!IMPORTANT]
+> Maintainence, Bug Fixes, and Releases of [Intel® Extension for PyTorch*] Multi-Node Container for Xeon Processors have ceased development.
+The last supported version is `2.4.0`.
+For future releases, please use the [Intel® Extension for PyTorch*] Multi-Node Container for XPU.

 Some additional assembly is required to utilize this container with OpenSSH.
 To perform any kind of DDP (Distributed Data Parallel) execution, containers are assigned the roles of launcher and worker respectively:

 SSH Server (Worker)